Home Contact About Us Design Your Own Trip Booking Conditions Accommodations Useful Links

 * 2 nights river camping with all meals, raft/lifejacket/helmet/all camping equipment, and staff

-* 3 nights at Chitwan Jungle Lodge on full board including all meals and wildlife safari programs
+* 3 nights in Chitwan National Park on full board including all meals and wildlife safari programs

 * National Park entrance, permit fee, and naturalist/guide services